chuanqisun/htmaa-2025/src/posts/week-11/index.md

 server.bind(41234); // Bind to port 41234
 ```

-On the ESP32 side, I sent UDP packets in bursts and measure latency during peak load.
+On the ESP32 side, I sent UDP packets in bursts and measured latency during peak load:

 ```cpp
 #include <WiFi.h>